IceSentry/IceDice/README.md

 # IceDice
 Lua diceroller for teamspeak

-downlaod the files and put the IceDice folder in
+download the files and put the IceDice folder in \n
 	C:\Program Files (x86)\TeamSpeak 3 Client\plugins\lua_plugin\
 then in teamspeak:
 	click settings